davidcastel/The-Path-Of-Hope/README.md

 Stories are told through a children's book theme with a parallax CSS affect and CSS animations. :art:

+> This website is currently underdevelopment using newer tools to allow for responsivness

 ### This Project was created with :wrench:
 <p>
   <!-- CSS -->